sinesy/GitBookLegacy/3-1-6-1-Grid-Panel.md

 ## Grouped columns in multiple groups

-Optionally, it is possible to **group columns in multiple groups**, so that there will be a hierarchy of headers, spread in multiple header rows.
+Optionally , it is possible to **group columns in multiple groups**, so that there will be a hierarchy of headers, spread in multiple header rows.

 In order to do it, add the "Column header" panel event to the grid and define a client-side javascript action containing the headers definition.